Capital Intensity Definition

 Since the capital intensity for Airbus is greater in numeric value than Boeing, it means that Boeing has efficiently utilized its assets to generate revenue.
 For every $1.083 of assets used, $1 of revenue is generated by Boeing.

-The capital intensity ratios for two detergents manufacturing firms are 1.1 and 1.6. manufacturer with greater ratio has $2 million in sales whereas the other firm has $2.1 million in sales.
+The capital intensity ratios for two detergent manufacturing firms are 1.1 and 1.6. manufacturer with a greater ratio has $2 million in sales, whereas the other firm has $2.1 million in sales.
 Analyze the efficiency of both firms.